 After sessions have been prepared, BTCs should print testing tickets.
 Testing tickets contain student sign-in credentials for TestNav.
-Testing tickets are secure test materials.
+One test ticket is used for all subparts.
+Therefore, the test tickets are secure test materials and should be collected at the end of every test session for the day.